kfeder/naltrexone_reanalysis/supplement.md

 To conduct this analysis, we make the following simplifying assumptions:

 1. The unmeasured variable is binary.
-2. The association of the unmeasured variable with naltrexone does not depend on later relapse among those who successfully initiate their drugs
-3. The association of the unmeasured variable with relapse does not depend on treatment assignment among those who successfully initiate their drugs
+2. The association of the unmeasured variable with relapse does not depend on treatment assignment among those who successfully initiate their drugs